-We also note that the use of projections by the \models_o and \models_r relations in this rule means that all relational properties between the two semantics are lost and must be reestablished at the end of the statement.
-Relational properties that are not modified by the statement, however, can be preserved via a relational frame rule.
+We also note that the use of projections by \models_o and \models_r in this rule means that all relationships between the two semantics are lost and must be reestablished at the end of the statement.
+Relationships that are not modified by the statement, however, can be preserved via a relational frame rule.